Imazaquin: Imidazolinone herbicides

 Imazaquin along with imazamethabenz-methyl, imazapyr, imazapic, imazethapyr, and imazamox comprise the class of synthetic compounds termed the imidazolinone herbicides.
 These chemicals all feature an imidazolinone ring with a carboxylic acid group attached to the backbone.
 They vary in the attached ring structure.

 Imidazolinone herbicides kill plants by inhibiting acetohydroxy acid synthase (AHAS).
 AHAS is the first enzyme in the branched-chain amino acid pathway that leads to the synthesis of amino acids leucine, isoleucine, and valine.
 Crop varieties have been developed through conventional breeding that are resistant to these herbicides and are marketed by BASF under the Clearfield brand.

+Imazaquin's HRAC classification is Group B (global, Aus), Group 2 (numeric), as it is an acetohydroxyacid synthase inhibitor.

 History

 The imidazolinone herbicides were first discovered in the 1970s.
 The first U.S. patent was awarded in 1980 for imazamethabenz-methyl.
 Imazaquin, imazapyr, imazapic, and imazethpyr followed suit and received patents in 1989.
 Imazamox, the last of the six, received its U.S. patent in 1994.

-The imidazolinone herbicides were discovered at American Cyanamid's Medical Division during the 1950s, starting from the initial lead molecule phthalimide.
+The imidazolinone herbicides were discovered at American Cyanamid's Agricultural Research Division during the 1970s, starting from the initial lead molecule phthalimide.
 Years later, the molecule was found to exhibit herbicidal activity.
 The connection to AHAS was not understood at the time.
 A derivative of phthalimide showed promise when it exhibited some plant growth inhibition.
 Optimization ensued and the attempt to enable the production of field trial samples led to the formation of a tricyclic compound.
 The same reaction was performed on the original phthalimide, resulting in a compound that exhibited broad-spectrum herbicidal activity.
 Further exploration resulted in the formation of the first imidazolinone herbicide.